pedmiston/mozilla-fellows/project_ideas.md

 no longer just annotating single webpages, but links between webpages.
 The benefit is that learners can follow the lessons laid out by a single tutor or they can follow links left by other users.
 Courses can inherit lessons from other courses, and this interaction allows the branching of individual learning paths.
 Individual learners can also add links that they found useful, if none of the available links meets their requirements.
-With these basic features in place, open courses are freed to evolve as trees of lessons.
+With these basic features in place, open courses are free to evolve on the open web.

 We need more reuse on the internet when it comes to helping each other learn to code, but also when it comes to debugging.
 In my experience, real-world coding